Unbiased Bike Reviews, Guides & How-To's

 What you need to do first is measure your kid’s leg inseam.
 It takes only 30 seconds and all you need is a tape measure.

 That’s the leg inseam.

-Moreover, different bikes require different saddle heights and the best method to find the right saddle height is using the leg inseam measure.
+Moreover, different bikes require different saddle heights.
+Bikes for teens and a toddler bicycle will differ greatly in this regard.
+The best method to find the right saddle height is by using the leg inseam measure.

-As a result: Now you can find the standover height for your child.
+As a result: Now you know how to measure a bike size for kids based on their standover height.
 Scroll below to find the right saddle height.

 Why is the standover height that important?
 With the right standover height, your kid will be able to get off the bike whenever necessary and feel stable and in full control.
 There’s nothing worse for confidence than a bike that feels too big and doesn’t let you touch the ground with your feet.

 How to size a bike for a kid with more certainty?
 Consider several methods all at once.

 If you want to make sure to choose the right kids’ bike size, you should take into consideration 1) Age, 2) Height, 3) Inseam, and 4) Tire Size.